 This manual is not intended as an encyclopedia of chemicals and their hazards; it will not contain listings of hundreds of chemicals that employees/ students may encounter while working in research and development.
 Although numerous chemicals may be mentioned for the most part they will serve as illustrations for broad categories of hazards, except in the case of chemical incompatibility charts or listings.

 Radiation Safety

 The safe use and development of radioactive materials require control measures similar to those found in chemical safety.
 However, the use of radioactive materials has additional requirements.
-See the University of Louisiana at Monroe Radiation Safety Program.
+See ULM Radiation Safety Program.